Life after an injurious event can be daunting. Seeking legal advice is helpful if you are uncertain as to whether you have a claim.

-While an experienced lawyer can help answer questions about whether you may have a claim under the law; how long it may take; and the type of claims that you may make, we’ve provided seven points below to get the juices flowing to highlight some things that you may want to consider before you pursue a personal injury claim.
+An experienced lawyer can help answer questions about whether you may have a claim under the law; how long it may take; and the type of claims that you may make.
+Seven points below raise some things that you may want to consider before or after you have consulted a lawyer.

 When you are hurt in an accident, remain calm and try to get as much information as possible.
 Get details about: